 Failure to address risks adequately

-Scalding cases and manual handling cases are also tragically common in the care sector.
+Scalding cases, falls from height and manual handling cases are also tragically common in the care sector.

 And in August 2017, a Suffolk care home was fined £60,000 and ordered to pay costs of £50,000 following the death of an 89-year-old resident.
 The service user was being moved with a hoist from her bed to a chair when she slipped through a poorly fitted sling.
 The HSE found that the home did not have adequate arrangements in place to ensure users could be hoisted safely.

 HSG220 is supported by an HSE web page, Sensible Risk Assessment in Care Settings.

 The guidance acknowledges that those who work in health and social care constitute a large and diverse workforce looking after a predominantly vulnerable population.
 It also acknowledges the importance of enabling residents to live in a safe environment.

 However, the web page reinforces the “sensible risk assessment” message and looks at the need for balance in adult social care, particularly a balance between the needs, freedom and dignity of individual service users and their safety.
 Thus, the guidance states that the freedom and dignity of service users must be taken into account, and this includes their right to take the risks they consider reasonable.